splinesreticulating/WellSaid/README.md

 ### Requirements

 - iMessages database access -- designed to run from a Mac logged into your iCloud
-- API key from OpenAI or Anthropic, or a local [Khoj](https://khoj.dev/) instance
+- API key from OpenAI, Anthropic, or Grok, or a local [Khoj](https://khoj.dev/) instance

 ### Obtaining an OpenAI API Key